 - This causes the channels to be de-inactivated, which makes the fiber ready for the next activation.

 In reality, channels do not open for certain at some threshold but instead, they just have a higher probability of opening for higher membrane potentials.
-Therefore, the permeability of a membrane with large numbers of channels smoothly increase when the membrane potential is raised, although each individual channel is either open, closed or deactivated.
+Therefore, the permeability of a membrane with large numbers of channels smoothly increases when the membrane potential is raised, although each individual channel is either open, closed or deactivated.
+We are still not quite there yet, the brain does one more trick:

 Improving data rate